 This appeal raises a question of law.
 As the district court held, the FEC's decision "was based exclusively on its interpretation of the D.C.
 Circuit's opinion in SpeechNow."
 Lieu, 370 F. Supp.
 3d at 183-84.
-The "contrary to law" standard does not require deference to the FEC's decision, and deference to an agency on an issue of constitutional interpretation would be inappropriate.
+The "contrary to law" standard does not require deference to the FEC, and deference to an agency on an issue of constitutional interpretation would be inappropriate.
 Id. at 183-84.

-Of course, as appellants have acknowledged at every stage, SpeechNow remains the law of this Circuit, and neither the FEC nor the district court had authority to overrule it.
+Of course, as appellants have acknowledged throughout, SpeechNow remains the law of this Circuit, and neither the FEC, the district court, nor the panel could overrule it.
 But the "contrary to law" standard does not freeze the law forever by requiring an appellate court to ask only whether an administrative agency or lower court adhered to precedent as it stood when a case was filed.
 A decision may be contrary to law because the precedent itself is contrary to law.

-Whenever someone challenges an appellate precedent, they almost invariably must initiate the challenge in a court or agency that is bound by that precedent.
+Nearly every challenge to appellate precedent must be initiated before a court or agency that is bound by that precedent.
 The challenge does not fail simply because the lower court or agency must adhere to the precedent.
 See, e.g., Janus v.
 AFSCME, 138 S. Ct.
-2448 (2018) (reversing after district court dismissed complaint, and court of appeals affirmed, in reliance on past precedent that the Court overruled); Brown v.
+2448 (2018) (reversing after district court dismissed complaint, and court of appeals affirmed, in reliance on precedent that the Court overruled); Citizens United, 558 U.S. at 322, 372 (reversing district court that followed precedent that the Court overruled); Brown v.
 Bd. of Educ., 98 F. Supp.
 797, 800 (D. Kans.
 1951) (following Supreme Court precedent requiring it to uphold racial segregation in schools), rev'd, 347 U.S. 483 (1954) (setting aside district court's ruling, not because the court acted improperly in following precedent, but because the precedent itself was contrary to law).
-This Court should reexamine SpeechNow to determine whether the FEC's refusal to enforce Congress's limit on contributions to super PACs was "contrary to law."